Geopipe/Cxx-FFI/README.md

 Please compile the examples using CMake to see how it works.
 Depends on RE2 and Boost.

-The implementation depends heavily on template metaprogramming, and runs some nontrivial algorithms at compile time, including a mergesort variant, and a topological sort.
+The implementation depends heavily on template metaprogramming, and runs some nontrivial algorithms at compile time, including a topological sort.
 While the code attempts to be efficient, if compile times are a concern, you may wish to limit its use to a standalone dynamic library which links in all the other libraries you wish to expose in your FFI.

 The `ReflBases`, `APIFilter`, and `NameRewriter` templates all provide entry points for customization (and integration with libraries whose source code and inheritance hierarchies are outside your control).